ReemHal/letter_images/README.md

 <a name="proj"><a/>
 ## Project Status

-The project is a work in progress.
+This project is a work in progress.
 I would like to:
-  - Use fuzzy matching in identifying dates.
+  - Use fuzzy matching ti identify dates.
 I am currently using the dateutil package to identify dates.
 This causes dates to be missed if any characters were miss-recognized in the date (e.g. 201a instead of 2018).
+Fuzzy matching proved useful elsewhere in the code when finding greeting and signature segments.
   - Seperate headings and sender information: as I show in the example notebooks, we can identify names within any given part.
 This should allow us to better locate the end of a heading and beginning of the sender information.
   - use embeddings and other NLP techniques for the body.
-  - use hough transforms to identify text lines in addition to contours: this handles cases where two different contours fall on the same line and end up being incorrectly detected as two as two different letter parts.
+  - use hough transforms to identify text lines in addition to contours: this handles cases where two different contours fall on the same line and end up being incorrectly detected as two different letter parts.